New Student Advising and Registration

 Bridge Program students must take the Bridge Placement Assessment in advance and attend a mandatory Bridge Information Session in order to register.
 Please refer to the Orientation Schedule.
 Bridge Program students do not need to attend sessions A or B listed above.

 D. Non-Degree Seeking Students

-Non-degree seeking students will be contacted by the Academic Advising Center prior to the orientation through the e-mail address provided on the application, and will be instructed on whether or not they need to take the English and mathematics placement tests.
-Students will be invited to an advising session based upon their Placement Test status.
+Non-degree seeking students will be contacted by the Academic Advising Center prior to the orientation through the e-mail address provided on the application, and will be instructed on whether or not they need to take the English and mathematics placement assessments.
+Students will be invited to an advising session based upon their Placement Assessment status.
 Please refer to the Orientation Schedule.

 E. AEP Graduates